rajatgupta1998/realtek_rtl8723be_linux-fix/README.md

 # Realtek RTL8723BE WiFI driver fix for Arch Linux.

+## As per 23-Dec-2018, this fix is no longer required by my hp laptop (15ac126tx) running Linux 4.19.12

 Realtek's RTL7823BE WiFi card doesn't perform good on Arch Linux.

 This script collection can help you with setting up the driver.